At various points in my past, I’ve wanted to be a philosopher, therapist, teacher, pastor, and technical guru.

 I write, but probably not for the same reason most people do it.

-1: My Understanding
+1: My understanding

 I know what I make can’t compare to the absolute brilliance present in the smartest minds of our time.
+I’m a less visual and less talented creator imitating Up Goer Five and Reddit’s ELI5.
+This entire approach is a long-distance variant on Whole Brain Teaching.

 All I’m good at is keeping things precise while summarizing and simplifying.

-3: My Fear of Ignorance
+3: My fear of the Unknown

 I’ve neglected to place the following in front of every assertion I make: